 American Pharoah – 23,500

 California Chrome had the first foal crop that was under the number of the top foal crop for a Triple Crown winner (which was Affirmed).
 It is not a surprise that we had a 2/3 last year.
 It is not a surprise that we already have 2/3 this year with another drop in foal crop numbers.
 The next few years are looking good too with the crop dropping even closer to 20,000.
-If we are going to have a Triple Crown winner ever again…these next couple of years are going to be our best shot.
+If there is going to be Triple Crown winner ever again…these next couple of years are going to be the best shot.

-All that being said, we do think that American Pharoah might just be head and shoulders above the rest of this crop (even if we’re not sure about the quality of the crop historically yet).
-There’s a good chance that he will win the Belmont on Saturday and bring us our first Crown in many people’s memories (or lifetimes).
+All that being said, I do think that American Pharoah might just be head and shoulders above the rest of this crop (even if I’m not sure about the quality of the crop historically yet).
+There’s a good chance that he will win the Belmont on Saturday and bring the first Crown in many people’s lifetimes.
 This is always something to cheer for.